Article

 How much will my Michigan personal injury attorney take from my settlement?

 Standard contingency fee in Michigan personal injury cases is one-third of the recovery (33.3 percent) for cases settled pre-trial, sometimes rising to 40 percent if the case goes to trial.
 Costs (filing fees, expert fees, deposition transcripts, medical records) are reimbursed from the recovery.
 Always confirm the fee structure in writing before signing a retainer.
+Full cost breakdown in our guide on how much it costs to hire a Michigan personal injury lawyer.

 What is a Michigan personal injury case worth without surgery?